Using Google's Chart API to Create Pie Charts from a CSV and Shapefile

 9. Create a Larger Polygon of Voting Boundaries

-Because the election data from the CSV is organized into voting districts, the Dissolver transformer is used to create one larger polygon for each of the many voting boundaries contained in the shapefile – this ensures only one pie chart for each district is created.
+Because the election data in the CSV is organized by voting district, the Dissolver transformer is used to create a single larger polygon for each of the many voting boundaries in the shapefile – this ensures only one pie chart is created for each district.
 Add a Dissolver to the canvas, and connect it to the voting_boundary reader feature type.
 In the parameters, enable Group Processing, then set the Group By to LOCAL_AREA.
 Next, set the Accumulation Mode to Merge Incoming Attributes.

 Dissolver.png